 Yes, you can change your plan type during the Medicare Annual Enrollment Period, which is October 15 to December 7.
 You can also change your Medicare Advantage plan type during the Medicare Open Enrollment Period, which is January 1 to March 31.
 In addition, you may have a Special Enrollment Period based on certain life events that affect your coverage.
 This Special Enrollment Period lets you switch to a different Medicare Advantage plan if you qualify.

-Find a Medicare Advantage plan that best fits your needs.
+Find a Medicare plan that fits you.
+Explore all your plan options.